U.S., UK launch trade talks, pledge quick work as virus ravages global economy

 British Ambassador Karen Pierce told reporters it was "a very good sign of confidence in economic recovery" that the two countries were moving ahead with the talks.
 Lighthizer, who has named the UK trade talks one of his top priorities for 2020, published objectives more than a year ago that sought full access for U.S. agricultural products and reduced tariffs for U.S. manufactured goods.

 Britain is also pushing the United States and the EU to resolve a dispute over aircraft subsidies that has resulted in tit-for-tat tariffs, including on Scotch whiskey.
-Republican U.S. Senator Chuck Grassley of Iowa, another big critic of tariffs, said he hopes a trade deal with the UK lays the groundwork for an improved deal with the EU.
+Republican U.S. Senator Chuck Grassley of Iowa, another big critic of tariffs, told reporters that he hopes a strong trade deal on agriculture the UK lays the groundwork for an improved deal with the EU.

 Tuesday's opening plenary will be followed by virtual meetings from May 6 to 15.
 The UK official said while it was unusual to negotiate on all areas at once, the two sides were keen to move forward quickly.
 Further rounds will take place approximately every six weeks and will be carried out remotely until it is safe to travel, the UK embassy said.
 There was no specific deadline for completing the talks, the official said.